 The Ohio Senate minority caucus is comprised of the party with the fewest members represented.
 Each session, members of the minority caucus select a slate of leaders, headed by the minority leader.

-Minority Leader – Joe Schiavoni – Senate District 33.
+Minority Leader – Kenny Yuko – Senate District 25.
 The minority leader is elected by all members of the Senate to lead the party in the minority.
-He or she is responsible for the development and implementation of the minority party.
+He is responsible for the development and implementation of the caucus agenda.

 Columbus, OH 43215